Family violence support

 You can also check their website: Safe Steps Family Violence Response Centre.

 Changing your rental agreement or other orders because of personal or family violence

 If you are affected by personal or family violence, you can apply to us to change a residential rental agreement or to make other decisions about, for example, a bond, repairs or compensation.
 See our Renting and intervention orders guide.

 If you are experiencing (or have experienced) personal or family violence and are applying about a rental property, we automatically organise for you to appear in a hearing via phone conference for your safety.

 You can ask to appear via video conference instead by contacting our family violence support worker.

 All other cases

-If you are concerned that a person named in your application may be a security risk at the hearing or you want to appear at the hearing from another place (known as a 'remote witness facility') for security reasons, complete the Security request form and submit it to us with your application.
+If you are concerned that a person named in your application may be a security risk at the hearing or you want to appear at the hearing by phone or from another place (known as a 'remote witness facility') for security reasons, complete the Security request form and submit it to us with your application.